henderson-01/henderson-01/README.md

 ### 🛠️ What I'm working on
 - [ ] Transitioning my local Git projects to GitHub.
-- [ ] Creating a "Master Python Cheat Sheet" in Markdown.
+- [ ] Creating "Cheat Sheets" in Markdown to help other beginners.
 - [ ] Automating my Ubuntu desktop workflows with Python.

 ### 🎯 Current Goals
-- [ ] Build a script that helps with file organisation on my Linux machine.
+- [ ] Build using Python on my Ubuntu machine.
-- [ ] Master the Ubuntu terminal (CLI).
+- [ ] Master the Ubuntu terminal.

 ---
 *“Learning is the only thing the mind never exhausts, never fears, and never regrets.”*